iip-ecosphere/platform/platform/services/services/README.md

 * The `implementation` is the server counterpart for dynamic/active AAS providing actual property values and serving AAS operation requests.
 Similar to the entries above, the implementation server has a schema (just for illustrative purposes), a host name, a port (for negative ports see above) and a protocol (from `AasFactory`, e.g. empty for the default protocol `VAB`).
 By default, the schema is `TCP`, the host is `localhost`, the port is `9000` and the protocol is empty (i.e., the default protocol of the `AasFactory`).
 As typically a server instance shall be created and communicated to potential callers, the we turn `127.0.0.1` as the numerical representation of `localhost` into an IP address of the device.
 As a device may have multiple IP addresses and automatic selection may be desired, we consider `netmask` as a filter to select the desired IP address. `netmask` can either be given as a decimal netmask or as a Java regular expression over IP addresses.
 If `netmask` is empty, any IP address of the device is selected if available.
 Further, if the port number is invalid, e.g., negative, we turn it into an ephemeral port. `keystore`, `keyPassword`, and `keyAlias` are optional TLS settings pointing to the keystore file, the alias of the key to use and the key(store) password.
 Please note that BaSyx currently requires that the alias is `tomcat`.
 * `netMgr` sets up minimum or maximum port for automated ephemeral port assignment.
 Default range is 1024-65535 according to RFC 6056.
 The `netmask` has the same semantics as for `implementation`.
 * `serviceCmdArgs` are optional command line arguments to be passed to all service starts.
 This can be helful for testing.
+* `supportedAppIds` (initial value taken from environment or system property `iip.supportedAppIds` to ease container customization) are application ids that are particularly supported by this service manager.
+If empty, all known apps are supported.
+If ids are given and an app with a different id is started, the operation may fail.

 ## Running